 Notes: Fiscal years ended June 30; FY14-19 figures are as reported in the Company's Form 10-Ks and/or internal Company data.
-LTM figures are in the trailing four fiscal quarters using information reported in the Company's Form 10-Ks, Form 10-Qs and/or most recent earnings release.
-Perce may not equal 100% due to other non-categorized revenue.
+LTM figures are based on the trailing four fiscal quarters using information reported in the Company's Form 10-Ks, Form 10-Qs and/or most recent earnings release.
+Percent of total may not equal 100% due to other non-categorized revenue.
 Numbers are rounded.
-As additional information related to the Company's products user, application and/or product grouping is attained, the categorization of these products can vary over time.
-When this occurs, the Company revenue by end user, application and/or product grouping for prior periods.
+As additional information related to the Company's products by end user, application and/or product grouping is attained, the categorization of these products can vary over time.
+When this occurs, the Company reclassifies revenue by end user, application and/or product grouping for prior periods.